Pre-K Autism IEP Lesson Plans | SPED Lesson Planner

 In pre-K, learning is play-based and highly routine.
 Students with autism spectrum disorder benefit from explicit teaching of joint attention, imitation, and symbolic play, along with consistent communication supports and a classroom that anticipates sensory needs.

-Developmentally Appropriate IEP Goals
+Developmentally Appropriate Pre-K Autism IEP Goals

 Pre-K IEPs should prioritize foundational communication, social engagement, self-regulation, and early academic readiness.
 Ensure goals are specific, measurable, attainable, relevant, and time-bound, with clear criteria and data collection methods.
 Examples include: